w3f/General-Grants-Program/grants/targeted/wasm-verification.md

 -   *(6 weeks)*
     Develop the K specification of the selected runtime module, weekly meetings (or more frequently) with Polkadot devs to keep them updated and have them learn how to maintain and write K specifications.
+    Produce documentation describing the specification, including the high-level English specification and arguments that the K specification is a refinement of the English specification.

 -   *(1 week)*
     Integrate the developed specifications into the Polkadot CI system.